 Writing is a part of my work life in many ways.
 As a researcher, I often write about the depiction of female bodies and characters in francophone literature.
 At the moment, I’m transforming my dissertation into a book titled Medusian Apparitions: Reading Contemporary French Prose with Hélène Cixous.
-In this project, I read three works of francophone literature from the late 20th and 21st centuries through the lens of Hélène Cixous’s writings on sexual difference and the Medusa.
-To expose the contemporary resonance of mythological stories and the persistent depiction of woman as femme fatale, I highlight how the male characters in the novels of study portray and contain the female protagonists as sexually dangerous bodies in a variety of contexts: a contemporary Parisian suburb, the postcolonial intra-state war of Lebanon, and an ultra-orthodox Jewish community in Israel.
-But more importantly, I claim that the female protagonists of each novel counter the male gaze with productive, feminist reclamations of the Medusa.
-So, In the end, this not-so-mythological woman figures as a tool for the radical, feminist realignment of old relationships between female bodies, danger, and death.
+In this project, I read works of francophone literature from the late 20th and 21st centuries through the lens of Hélène Cixous’s writings on sexual difference and the Medusa.
+I claim that the female protagonists of each novel counter the male gaze with productive, feminist reclamations of the Medusa.
+So, in the end, this not-so-mythological woman figures as a tool for the radical, feminist realignment of old relationships between female bodies, danger, and death.

-As a teacher of French language and literature, I also write lesson plans, give students feedback on their language and writing skills…and of course write endless emails to students and colleagues!
+As a teacher of French language and literature, I also write lesson plans and give students feedback on their language and writing skills.

-Away from work, you will often find me reading, writing in my journal, making lists, and recording to-do lists and appointments in my newly beloved Hobonichi planner.
-My writing is inspired by all of the people and things I come into contact with on a daily basis, including my wonderful partner.
-His endless creativity–including baking naturally leavened bread, playing guitar (and now piano), being a kickass yogi, and constantly breaking out into song–is a source for my own.
+My writing is inspired by all of the people and things that I come into contact with on a daily basis, including my partner.
+His endless creativity–including baking naturally leavened bread, playing guitar, being a kickass yogi, and constantly breaking out into song–is a source for my own.

 And, of course, this blog also serves as a vital source of inspiration.
-I love reading the stimulating and daring pieces that our SWW authors share.
+I am nourished by the stimulating and daring pieces that our SWW authors share.